rafaelldi/diagnostics-client-plugin/diagnostics-client-help/topics/counter-examples.md

 ## How to specify providers and counters

 Select one or more providers and their counters and put them in the `Providers` field in comma separated format.
-If you want to monitor all counters of one provider, do not specify square brackets.
+If you want to watch all counters of one provider, do not specify square brackets.
 For example, `System.Runtime[cpu-usage,working-set],Microsoft.AspNetCore.Hosting` or `System.Runtime[cpu-usage,working-set],Microsoft.AspNetCore.Hosting[total-requests]`.